Princess Diana Beach at Cocoa Point, Barbuda ⎯ A Love Story

 It was without doubt the best beach in the Eastern Caribbean.
 I had seen them all… It was Valentine’s Day, and I fell in love with the place.

-Kelly’s famed Coco Point Lodge ⎯ the very first truly all-inclusive luxury resort in the Caribbean ⎯ would open the following summer.
-Almost immediately, it set the standard for relaxed and unpretentious barefoot luxury followed by scores of celebrated properties throughout the region to this day.
+Kelly’s famed Coco Point Lodge ⎯ the very first truly all-inclusive luxury resort in the Caribbean ⎯ opened the following summer.
+Almost immediately, it set the standard for relaxed and unpretentious barefoot luxury.
+The same standard followed by scores of celebrated properties throughout the region to this day.

 Royals, rich, famous, and the more anonymous well-to-do lived out exotic island escapes in high style here for 56 years.